FlavorlessQuark/Black_Hole/README.md

 - Time contains a log of all my projects and the reason why they came into being/ what I learned from them.
 From AUG 2020 onwards

 - Quarks: The building blocks.
-The lanaguges I learned and what is important about them.
+The languages I learned and what is important about them.
 I think they each teach a different aspect of programming, that may or may not be relevant to other languages.

 - Information: Important non language specific stuff I leaned.
 The general stuff like " Don't do 4 billion calls to sys()"